financialeng/Get_Tweet/README.md

 # Get_Tweet
-Get tweets from twitter using selenium scarpper
+Get tweets from twitter u

-In this method you need to login to your twitter account and it's slower than snscrap method
+In selenium scarpper method you need to login to your twitter account and it's slower than snscrap method